-Many people have asked how I can stay in one organisation for nearly two decades.
-I think this is telling of the Bank’s strong people culture.
+Many people have asked how I have stayed in one organisation for nearly two decades.
+I think this is a demonstration of our strong people culture.
 I’ve worked with many amazing long-serving colleagues.
-Some may have left but many also re-joined the SCB family.
-I’d like to think we are all drawn to one unique attribute of the Bank, that we are more entrepreneurial and willing to take risks on new initiatives and on people.
+Some may have left, but many also re-joined the Standard Chartered family.
+I’d like to think we’re all drawn to one unique attribute the bank has: we’re entrepreneurial and willing to take risks on new initiatives and people.

-Before I joined the Marketing team, I spent eight years in various roles within the Wealth Management function.
-I had no experience in the marketing world and yet I was given the opportunity to lead and transform this team.
-My product background and knowledge complemented well with the strong marketing expertise that I have in the team.
-This inclusive culture empowered everyone in the organisation to put on a different lens and identify new ways of doing things.
-And I think this desire to ‘do better’ is very much ingrained in our DNA.
-We may not be the biggest bank but we have a unique network and the agility to disrupt in the market.
+Before I joined the marketing team, I spent eight years in various roles within the wealth management function.
+I had no experience in the marketing world and yet I was given the opportunity to lead and transform the team.
+My product background and knowledge complemented the strong marketing expertise that I have in the team.

-My team says I am a typical Aquarian; free-spirited and a rebel at heart with a nonconformist attitude who challenges authority and anything that represents conventionality.
+My team says I’m a typical Aquarian: free-spirited and a rebel at heart with a nonconformist attitude, who challenges authority and anything that represents conventionality.
 Do I get into trouble from time to time?
 Absolutely.
-But it can also lead to great work such as our Asia Miles Marketing Campaign launch.
+But it can also lead to great work, such as our Asia Miles marketing campaign launch.

 Someone once said to me, “Leave a legacy at work”.
-I have always taken this close to heart and with the support from my team, we are creating this legacy together every day.
+I’ve always kept this close to my heart and with the support from my team, we are creating this legacy together every day.